LiteFarmOrg/LiteFarm/README.md

 - `npm run ngrok:setup` (in a new terminal)
 - `pnpm dev` (in a new terminal from the `packages/webapp` folder)
 - `npm run nodemon` (in a new terminal from the `packages/api` folder)

-# Docker

-## Use cases for Docker

-Please see https://docs.docker.com/ for more general information about docker.

-Use cases in which we currently utilize docker at LiteFarm include:
-- Simulating the server environment.
-- Building LiteFarm application using docker commands and supporting its components using containers.

-## Set up

-- Go to https://docs.docker.com/get-docker/ and install docker in your local system.
-- After installation, the docker CLI will be available where you can run the docker commands.
-- create a .env file at the root directory of the project i.e. LiteFarm
-- Add key-value pairs in the .env by referring to the docker-compose.[ENV].yml that contains the docker env keys.

-## Commands
-These commands can be run from the root of the repo.
-- `docker-compose -f docker-compose.[ENV].yml up --build -d` to build the docker containers in the detach mode.
-- `docker ps` to see the list of docker containers in the running state.
-- `docker logs --details [containers name]` to view the logs inside the container.

-_Note:
-- [container_name] are litefarm-db, litefarm-api and litefarm-web.
-- [ENV] are beta and prod

 ## How to Contribute